JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 ## End-to-end deep learning

-One of the most exciting recent developments in deep learning, has been the rise of end-to-end deep learning.
+One of the most exciting recent developments in deep learning has been the rise of **end-to-end deep** learning.
 So what is the end-to-end learning?
-Briefly, there have been some data processing systems, or learning systems that require multiple stages of processing.
-And what end-to-end deep learning does, is it can take all those multiple stages, and replace it usually with just a single neural network.
+Briefly, there have been some data processing systems, or learning systems that require _multiple stages of processing_.
+In contrast, end-to-end deep learning attempts to replace those multiple stages with a single neural network.
 Let's look at some examples.

 ### What is end-to-end deep learning?